 Communicate any program and policy mandates and changes

-As with many organizational challenges, employers must understand the advantages and disadvantages of contingent labor and then implement the right controls.
+As with many organizational challenges, employers must understand the advantages and disadvantages of contingent labor and then implement strict management that includes a program with data-driven KPIs.

 If your organization makes the move to change policies and procedures, ensure to notify the right decision makers and people involved on an internal and external basis.
 This would include your hiring teams, Procurement and Human Resources departments, vendors and Independent Contractors.